Dutch Central Bank will regulate crypto exchanges and certain cash payments come 2020 due to money laundering concerns.

 Whilst there are several active cryptocurrency exchanges in the Netherlands, it is noteworthy that the country does not recognize cryptocurrency as legal tender.
 However, as AtoZMarkets reported back in 2018, a Dutch court ruled that Bitcoin (BTC) was a legitimate “transferable value” in a penalty payment case.

-The Dutch are very much aware that banning crypto has no importance, hence, they have chosen to take the path of regulation.
-Income from crypto is currently taxed under box 3 and this means that 30.000 EUR of your crypto income is tax-free, and above that, you will be required to pay scaled taxes based on your income.
+The Dutch are very much aware that banning crypto has no importance.
+Hence, they have chosen to take the path of regulation.

 Think we missed something?
 Let us know in the comments section below.